Pabedilan/dc-stream/README.md

 ----

-> Fake Streamer © 2021 by SealedSaucer is licensed under Attribution 4.0 International
+> Dc Stream Faker © 2023 by Deemasxi is licensed under Attribution 4.0 International